Tua railway station: History

 The line was important for transitory services of wine, wood, olive oil, cork and livestock, principally from Porto, Vila Nova de Gaia and Régua.
 These services consisted of exporting 2600 tons annually in refined material and receiving 14,000 tons of raw materials.
 In addition, the site was a passenger hub for 15000 passengers on average, especially from Porto, Régua, Lisbon, Pinhão and Ferradosa.

 By 1929, it was a transshipment hub for the Foz do Tua to Bragança line, serviced by Companhia Nacional (CN), although it was one of the worst stations along the Douro line.
 It was formerly the junction for the scenic, narrow-gauge Tua Line between Mirandela and Bragança.
 The Tua Line closed in 2008.

 In 2016, Comboios de Portugal decided to sell the historic locomotive stationed at the Tua station to a foreigner, a decision that generated some controversy.
-On 11 March, the president of the municipal council of Carrazeda de Ansiães asked that the government step-in reverse its sale.
+On 11 March, the president of the municipal council of Carrazeda de Ansiães asked that the government step in and reverse its sale.